R160K/cdls/README.txt

 4. Comma strings: entering a string of commas will move down the directory tree, from root, by the number of commas minus 1.
 4.1 As with dot strings, a single comma followed by an integer will be interpreted as a string of the specified number of commas.

 5. Anything other than an integer, existing path or a comma or dot string will be invoked as a regular command (PowerShell).
+Will end execution (C++).

 6. Enter a blank command (or exit) to quit back to parent shell.